 It’s hard to transition to any new solution, but cloud-based solutions are much easier to transition to compared to other types of upgrade or radical infrastructure change.
 Today an accounting firm can get absolutely everything they need setup for them in a single, all-in-one infrastructure — improving upon productivity and reducing IT-related expenses.
 The only question is when you’re going to take your first step into the clouds.

-Is your Virginia accounting firm thinking about moving to the cloud?
-Contact Network Computing Group, Inc today to find out more about leveraging the cloud for your firm, either through email@example.com or (540)-400-7358!
+Is your Roanoke accounting firm thinking about moving to the cloud?
+Contact Network Computing Group today to find out more about leveraging the cloud for your firm, either through firstname.lastname@example.org or (540) 400-7358!